 “For something to give up its secrets, it must be loved” -Stephen Buhner

 Another practice is to place leaves or flowers of the plant on the various pulse points on the body and breathe its essence into our being.
 We then place one leaf/flower in water to infuse and then drink, one on our tongue (as long as it isn’t toxic) and the other under our pillow while we sleep with prayers for dream connection.

-Other practices we have used are shamanic drum journeys to meet the spirit of the plant, ‘guru yoga’ type meditations with the plant based on Vajrayana Tibetan Buddhist practice, lucid dream connection practices, breathwork and yoga, connecting in ayahuasca/plant medicine ceremonies, playing music to it, writing songs and poems for the plant, journaling to it, making art for it, dancing for it, creating unique rituals to invoke it, prayer, devotional acts and simply opening to it with no ‘formal’ practice in mind.
+Other practices we have used are shamanic drum journeys to meet the spirit of the plant, ‘guru yoga’ type meditations with the plant based on Vajrayana Tibetan Buddhist practice, lucid dream connection practices, connecting in ayahuasca/plant medicine ceremonies, playing music to it, writing songs and poems for the plant, journaling to it, making art for it, dancing for it, creating unique rituals to invoke it, prayer, devotional acts and simply opening to it with no ‘formal’ practice in mind.

 Heart resonance and the dreams of the soul